komap54/react-helpers/README.md

 ### - \<Countdown [enabled]>

-Shows coundown in minutes or/and seconds.
+Return coundown in minutes or/and seconds.
 Supports locales `"en"` and `"ru"`

 ```js
 import * as React from 'react';